sio/potyarkin.com/content/posts/draft-hlc.md

 stalled the overall progress of the project.

 ### Multi-threading

+While I was developing the application I was using Bottle's builtin wsgiref web server.
+Running that server in production environment is not recommended because it was not built to withstand all the nastiness of open Internet.
+It is also a single threaded server which means it can not accept a request until it's done serving the previous one.
+The single-threadiness did not concern me - my app was intended to be used by two or three users tops and simultaneous requests would happen very seldom.
+Yet all the proper web servers (Apache, Nginx etc) are created to scale up to thousands and millions of users.
+Of course, they are multithreaded and multiprocessing.
+My application was not ready for that.
+Some would say SQLite is not ready for that either.

+At first I considered crippling Apache to use only a single thread or switching to another server that can operate in a single thread mode.
+OpenShift seduced me with maintenance-free setup of Apache and I've abandoned that idea.

+The code I've come up with to use a different instance of some objects for each thread is [rather ugly][ThreadItemPool].
+And it works only 90% of the time.
+So I just restart the Python workers every hour to avoid HTTP 500 errors when the database gets locked up.
+Not the best engineering decision of mine.

+There probably exists a proper solution to multithreaded SQLite access, but so far I have not guessed what keywords to ask Google for it.

 ### Database migrations
 ### JavaScript is a lot of work
 ### Modular design